How to prepare your business for AI

 Taming data is one of humankind's biggest challenges, and it has exceeded our ability to efficiently use reasoning or intuition to make sense of patterns within big data.

-"The data flood is becoming a universal problem," says Eng Lim Goh, vice president and chief technical officer for SGI, Hewlett Packard Enterprise.
-"But with artificial intelligence (AI), a wild guess becomes an intelligent guess."
+"The data flood is becoming a universal problem," says Dr. Eng Lim Goh, vice president and chief technical officer, HPC and AI, for Hewlett Packard Enterprise.
+"But with artificial intelligence, a wild guess becomes an intelligent guess."

 If you're considering AI for a key part of your IT infrastructure, pause here.
 A few of HPE's AI experts share their thoughts on where AI is headed, how it can transform a business, and the steps to get started.

 AI has been showing potential for years, and companies have noticed.
 IDC predicts that global spending on cognitive and AI solutions will increase at a compound annual growth rate of 54.4 percent over the next few years, exceeding $46 billion by 2020.
 By 2024, says the research firm, AI-enabled user interfaces and process automation will replace one-third of today's screen-based applications.

 One reason AI has attracted this level of corporate interest is because it can discover patterns in big data.
 The potential of AI to navigate a landscape of vast choices and consequences was highlighted by the celebrated victories of IBM's Deep Blue over Garry Kasparov in chess in 1997 and Alphabet's AlphaGo over Lee Sedol in Go in 2016.

 In 2017, a new type of AI emerged.
 A program called Libratus—which runs on a supercomputer called Bridges, located at the Pittsburgh Supercomputing Center—defeated four professional poker players in the game of no-limit Texas hold 'em.
 Now, in 2019, Libratus’ technology is being adapted to take on a different type of opponent—in service of the U.S. military.